+Information Extraction is the task of automatically extracting knowledge from text.
+Unsupervised information extraction dispenses with hand-tagged training data.
+Because unsupervised extraction systems do not require human intervention, they can recursively discover new relations, attributes, and instances in a fully automated, scalable manner.
+This paper describes KNOWITALL, an unsupervised, domain-independent system that extracts information from the Web.
 Collecting a large body of information by searching the Web can be a tedious, manual process.
 Consider, for example, compiling a comprehensive, international list of astronauts, politicians, or cities.
 Unless you find the "right" document or database, you are reduced to an error-prone, piecemeal search.
-To address the problem of accumulating large collections of facts, we have constructed KNOWITALL, a domain-independent system that extracts information from the Web in an unsupervised, open-ended manner.
+One of KNOWITALL's goals is to address the problem of accumulating large collections of facts.